Inflammasomes

 What is the role of inflammasomes in disease3-6?

-Although the immune system is critical for health, excessive and/or chronic activation of the immune system can occur, including development of inflammation against the body’s own cells, resulting in immune-related inflammatory disorders.
-There are over 80 inflammatory disorders, including type 1 diabetes, rheumatoid arthritis, multiple sclerosis, and Crohn’s disease, which affect 5-7% of the population in Western Societies.
+Although the immune system is critical for health, when dysregulated,excessive and/or chronic activation of the immune system can occur, including development of inflammation against the body’s own cells, resulting in immune-related inflammatory disorders.
+There are over 80 inflammatory disorders, including type obesity, atherosclerosis, acute respiratory distress syndrome, multiple sclerosis, Parkinson’s and Alzheimer’s diseases, which affect 5-7% of the population in Western Societies.

-Multiple inflammasomes are linked to each of numerous inflammatory disorders, as seen in the table below:
+Activation of more than one type of inflammasome has linked to many inflammatory disorders, as seen in the table below:

 References